 ”Voice under” is a PhD project by Ester Martin Bergsmark.
-Ester Martin is a PhD candidate in film and media.
+Ester Martin is a PhD student in film and media.

 A common feature of filmmaking is the voice over, an authoritative narrative voice that dictates the storyline.
 My presentation will offer a counterweight: the voice under, a narration technique that departs from the idea of an insulated, independent human subject.